imhoffd/teeny-csv/README.md

-# tinycsv
+# teeny-csv

-Trying to be the smallest CSV library possible.
+Trying to be the teeny-tiniest CSV library possible.
 Currently 382B.

 - Only parses single CSV rows at a time.
 - Absolutely no options to change the following parsing rules: